ADEPT-ML/Server/README.md

 already using docker with Compose V2.

 Consider using an IDE for git if you want to contribute to the project.

+## Adding functionality

+You can use ADEPT to test innovative techniques by simply customizing the appropriate component of the framework.
+For example, if you want to try a new ml model for the detection process, you can simply add the model under:

+tbd

 ## Contributors